 The Age of Aquarius has become an urban myth – especially in North America.
-As a result, many people express the opinion online that the Age of Aquarius arrived in the 1960s or 70s and many people even believe that the Age of Aquarius only lasted the 20 years when hippies were prevalent.
-Most people are unaware of the Age of Aquarius or have a faint memory of it being included in a song at the beginning of the musical production “Hair” first performed in the late 1960s.
+As a result, many people express the opinion online that the Age of Aquarius arrived in the 1960s or 70s and many people even believe that the Age of Aquarius has come and gone already lasting only two decades, as they mistakenly believe that the appearance of the hippies and New Agers in the 1960s and 70s represented the Age of Aquarius.
+Many westerners are unaware of the Age of Aquarius or, if a baby boomer, have a feint memory of it being included in a song at the beginning of the musical production “Hair” first performed in the late 1960s.

 INTRODUCTION to ASTROLOGERS

 Very few astrologers have any real knowledge about the Age of Aquarius or the astrological ages in general as the average astrologer has gained their expertise in horoscopic astrology.
 Many incorrectly assume that because they are familiar with horoscopic astrology they automatically understand astrological ages as ages contain zodiacal signs that they are familiar with.
 Most of the astrological insights gained from the astrological insights are not gained directly from the zodiacal signs but through the structure associated with these signs – and this structure is very different compared to horosocpic astrology.
 Whereas in horoscopic astrology decanates (decans) are treated as a curiosity, if at all, the decans and twelve-fold division of the zodiacal signs really provide the majority of inflormation within the astrological ages.